Applying for ESO observing time

 • Very Large Telescope Interferometer (VLTI).

-Complete details on how to apply can be found at the P114 Call for Proposals web page.
-All applicants should consult the Call for Proposals document for Period 114, and are required to update their ESO User Portal accounts to submit or be on proposals.
+Complete details on how to apply can be found at the P115 Call for Proposals web page.
+All applicants should consult the Call for Proposals document for Period 115, and are required to update their ESO User Portal accounts to submit or be on proposals.

 Any questions about policies or the practical aspects of proposal preparation should be addressed to the ESO Observing Programmes Office, [email protected].
 Applicants who may wish to seek advice on proposal or observing strategies, optimal choice of instrument, etc. are invited to contact AAL’s ESO Program Manager at [email protected].

-2. Maximising your chances of being scheduled: In the interests of maximising their chances of being able to be scheduled even if highly ranked, applicants are strongly urged to consider the essential information provided in the Forecast of telescope pressure by telescope and by Right Ascension.
-Note that for UT3, the allocation for the top 20% of turbulence plus CLR sky conditions around RA 17h is overcommitted due to an ongoing approved LP.
-Proposal submissions should consider the limited availability of observing time under these specific conditions.
+3. Maximising your chances of being scheduled: In the interests of maximising their chances of being able to be scheduled even if highly ranked, applicants are strongly urged to consider the essential information provided in the Forecast of telescope pressure by telescope and by Right Ascension.
+Proposals exploiting less favourable weather constraints for UT1 are particularly encouraged.
+The telescope pressure at UT3 and UT4 for certain ranges of RA and observing conditions remains very high due to ongoing commitments (in particular Large Programmes).
+Proposals requesting time in the RA and constraint ranges listed below may be allocated time only if they are ranked particularly highly, and request complementary or more relaxed constraints:

-4. FORS2: The FORS2 Absolute Photometry (FAP) is being decommissioned in early 2024, which means that users from P114 onwards can no longer rely on the zeropoints and extinction coefficients to photometrically calibrate their data.
+5. FORS2: The FORS2 Absolute Photometry (FAP) is being decommissioned in early 2025, which means that users from P115 onwards can no longer rely on the zeropoints and extinction coefficients to photometrically calibrate their data.
 The pipeline is currently being prepared to calibrate imaging data observed with the standard BVRI filters using Gaia synthetic photometry.
 ObsPrep will allow users to verify the availability of Gaia stars with synthetic photometry during Phase 1.
 If none are available, the user is expected to request additional standard star observations if needed, as part of their allocated observing time.
+Under the FORS Upgrade project (FORS-Up) the original FORS1 will be refurbished and upgraded, while FORS2 will remain in nominal operation until the conclusion of Period 116.

-8. Simultaneous usage of HARPS and NIRPS on the 3.6m: NIRPS is a near-infrared (974nm-1919nmm), high-resolution (up to R = 90,000), cross-dispersed fibre-fed spectrograph optimised for stability and designed for the detection and characterisation of exoplanets around late-type stars that started operation in P111.
-It can be used simultaneously with HARPS to collect spectra from 380nm to 1919nm (with a gap from 689nm to 974nm) in a single acquisition.
-Its ultimate goal is to reach a long-term stability of ≤ 1m/s, but for the first period of operation a more conservative value of 2-3 m/s is adopted.
-A Laser Frequency Comb for wavelength calibrations is expected to improve further the stability from Period 114 onwards.
+7. Simultaneous usage of HARPS and NIRPS on the 3.6m: NIRPS and HARPS can be used simultaneously to collect spectra from 380nm to 1919nm (with a gap from 689nm to 974nm) in a single acquisition.
 Users requesting to use both NIRPS and HARPS should select NIRPS instrument in P1 and declare the intention of using both instruments in the Special Remarks field of the proposal.
+The NIR Laser Frequency Comb for NIRPS is not yet fully operational and might be available during Period 115 (after remaining issues are resolved).

-We remind applicants of the following important messages:
+We remind applicants of the following important policies:

-• Distributed Peer Review: With effect from P110, ESO introduced a Distributed Peer Review (DPR) process for proposals requesting a total time (including overheads) of less than 16 hours, with the exception of proposals including at least one ToO run; proposals for Calibration Programmes; Joint proposals; and DDT proposals.
-All other proposals submitted for P114 will be reviewed in the usual way by the OPC and its sub-panels.
-PIs of proposals qualifying for DPR accept that their proposals are reviewed by ten peers who have also submitted proposals in P114, and consent to reviewing ten proposals submitted by their peers as laid out in the DPR rules and guidelines.
+• Distributed Peer Review: ESO uses a Distributed Peer Review (DPR) process for proposals requesting a total time (including overheads) of less than 16 hours, with the exception of proposals including at least one ToO run; proposals for Calibration Programmes; Joint proposals; and DDT proposals.
+All other proposals submitted will be reviewed in the usual way by the OPC and its sub-panels.
+PIs of proposals qualifying for DPR accept that their proposals are reviewed by ten peers who have also submitted proposals in that Period, and consent to reviewing ten proposals submitted by their peers as laid out in the DPR rules and guidelines.
 The PI may elect to delegate the reviewer’s role to one of the co-Is listed in the proposal.

-• Scientific keywords: Starting in P110, a new set of scientific keywords replaced the traditional 4 OPC categories.
-From the p1 interface users must select at least two keywords, and at most five keywords (ten for Large Programmes).
+• Scientific keywords: From the p1 interface users must select at least two keywords, and at most five keywords (ten for Large Programmes).
 The keywords must be selected in decreasing order of relevance (i.e., the first selected keyword is the most relevant).

 • Proposal anonymisation: Under the Dual-Anonymous Peer Review (DAPR) policy applicants must formulate the scientific rationales of their proposals following these anonymisation rules and examples, which includes a detailed description of the DAPR paradigm.
 Failure to abide by the DAPR rules may lead to the disqualification of the proposal.